-During Lab Procedure
+During Classroom Procedure

-- Wash hands upon entering classroom and every hour in class.
+- Wash hands upon entering classroom and continue proper hand hygiene though out class.
 Students using restrooms must wash hands and dry them with paper towels.
-(Students must not utilize hand dryers in bathrooms) - Students and faculty don PPE appropriate to the lab upon entry.
-All students and faculty must wear a face mask during time in building and refrain from touching face.
-Additional PPE will be required depending on each programs' specific needs, such as face masks, gowns, etc. - Inform students to refrain from all physical contact during lab except as necessary to complete training.
-Wash/gel hands after all physical contact. - Students will remain in assigned areas of lab to complete required tasks and any deviation in their physical location will require faculty approval.
+(Students must not utilize hand dryers in bathrooms) - All students and faculty must wear a face mask during time in building and refrain from touching face.